rtlrecguy-del/tkinterGrid/README.md

 Run code by running radio.sh or tv.sh.
 If it has proper permissions it should open the termux-x11 app with the python-tkinter program.
 Read code before use for any other buttons that should be used or mapped to remote.
 Context menu button generally closes app and direction changes mute.
 A couple other buttons are needed mapped.
 Read code to determine.
+Believe press 2 key (map to key on controller) as it moves the focus from the dropdown to the gridview.
+This is just a work around because it seems android only sees context menu and arrow keys from the remove.